thebushschool/fcsr/projects/rpi_led_string/readme.md

 1. Run the Jupyter Notebook ```neopixel_testing.ipynb``` ***CELL BY CELL** by hitting ```Shift-Enter```.
 Wait at each cell for a few seconds to see if it executed properly.

+1. You might benefit from printing out multiple copies of [this table of pixel coordinates](pixel_coordinates.md) for designing your patterns.
+Once you have designed your pattern, please upload that to the ```neopixel_testing.ipynb``` notebook.

+1. Here is an [advanced example of neopixel animations](neopixel_advanced_testing.ipynb) that you can use to complete this project.

+    🟠 ✅  Did you hand-draw your led patterns and upload to the ```neopixel_testing.ipynb``` notebook?.

     🟠 ✅  ***If you see errors STOP and debug***.
 Do not proceed without fixing them.

     🟠 ✅  Your job is to get the LED matrix to display the test patterns